awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 If you are building on Windows you need to generate `NMake Makefiles`, you should run `cmake .. -G "NMake Makefiles"`

+GStreamer is NOT built by default, if you wish to build it you MUST execute `cmake .. -DBUILD_GSTREAMER_PLUGIN=ON`

+JNI is NOT built by default, if you wish to build it you MUST execute `cmake .. -DBUILD_JNI=TRUE`

 GStreamer and JNI is NOT built by default, if you wish to build both you MUST execute `cmake .. -DBUILD_GSTREAMER_PLUGIN=ON -DBUILD_JNI=TRUE`

 By default we download all the libraries from GitHub and build them locally, so should require nothing to be installed ahead of time.